matthias-reis/carda-gatsby/content/articles/2022/03/night-songs-by-awakened-souls-a-yoga-nidra-soundtrack.md

 > "The tracks that ultimately made it on "Night Songs" are the ones that made us relax enough to go to a place where thoughts fade."

-I indeed couldn't have described the experience I had listening to "Night Songs" for the first time any more beautifully.
+I indeed couldn't have described the experience I had listening to 'Night Songs' for the first time any more beautifully.
 Because that's precisely what the music of awakened souls does: it carries me away, gently beds me and slows down the carousel of thoughts in my head already with the first notes.

 ## "Night Songs" lets me gently drift off to sleep